hanahmed05/power_outages/index.md

 ### Evaluation Metric for Our Model
 - **Chosen Metric**: Mean Absolute Error (MAE)
    - MAE provides a simple and interpretable measure of average prediction error in the same unit as the target variable.
-   - Unlike Mean Squared Error (MSE), MAE treats all errors equally, avoiding the disproportionate influence of outliers.
+   - Unlike Mean Squared Error (MSE), MAE treats all errors equally, avoiding the disproportionate influence of outliers, of which there are many in the bivariate distributions we modelled.
    - Since the focus is on the magnitude of errors rather than their direction, MAE is well-suited for this prediction problem.